fergiemcdowall/search-index/docs/API.md

 {
   SORT: {
     TYPE: type,              // can be 'NUMERIC' or 'ALPHABETIC'
-    DIRECTION: 'DESCENDING', // can be 'ASCENDING' or 'DESCENDING'
+    DIRECTION: direction,    // can be 'ASCENDING' or 'DESCENDING'
     FIELD: field             // field to sort on
   }
 }

 // SORTing can only be invoked once a result set has been generated {
-  DOCUMENT: true
+  DOCUMENTS: true
 }, {
   SORT: {
     TYPE: 'NUMERIC',